MarkDark117/SuperMeetup/README.md

 * [ ] List participant's profile image in each meetup
 * [x] Can see user's profile include interests list and membership
 * [x] User can filter the nearby recommended event by category
+* [x] List participant's profile image in each group detail ui
+* [x] List past events in each group detail ui

 The following **bonus** features are implemented: